Interpretable statistical representations of neural population dynamics and geometry: Methods

-To assess the consistency of the embeddings across animals, we used the inbuilt functions from CEBRA for fair comparison.
-The embeddings are first aligned optimally using Procrustes analysis.
-Secondly, a linear model is fitted using the aligned embeddings of any two animals: one animal as the source (independent variables) and another as the target (dependent variables).
-The $R^2$ from the fitted model describes the amount of variance in the embedding of one animal that can be explained by another animal, i.e., a measure of consistency between their embeddings.
+For consistency between animals, we used a three-dimensional ($E=3$) output and 15,000 iterations, as per the notebook \url{https://cebra.ai/docs/demo_notebooks/Demo_consistency.html}.
+We aligned the latent representations across animals post hoc using Procrustes analysis.
+We fit a linear decoder to the aligned latent representations between pairs of animals: one animal as the source (independent variables) and another as the target (dependent variables).
+The $R^2$ from the fitted model describes the amount of variance in the latent representation of one animal that can be explained by another animal, i.e., a measure of consistency between their latent representations.